Contributing

 Great to have you here.
 Here are a few ways you can help make kepler.gl even better!

-When committing code, kepler.gl requires Developer Certificate of Origin (DCO) process to be followed.
+When committing code, kepler.gl requires process to be followed.

 The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
 Here is the full text of the DCO, reformatted for readability: